OWLcracker/big-data/README.md

 The steps are the same as in the first case, except that the data is aggregated before it is cached.
 The aggregation depends on the needs of the user.
 A data scientist can then decide how the data should be aggregated.
-Subsequently, the data is cached and provisioned as a global temporary view in Spark like in the first case.
+Subsequently, only the aggregated data is cached and provisioned as a global temporary view in Spark like in the first case.

 **Request from SuperSet**
 ![Request from SuperSet](./misc/diagramms/Fluss/SuperSetFluss.png)